 Here are some ways you can be a better father to your teenage son:

-Do a one on one trip
+Do a father and teenage son one on one trip

-I talk about taking a one on one road trip in one of my previous posts.
+I talk about taking a one-on-one road trip in one of my previous posts.
 But it doesn’t have to be a long road trip.
 Maybe there is something local that your teenage son would enjoy and you can spend some quality time together.

 I know my kids seem to enjoy escape rooms.
 They also like to go kayaking and luckily we have a lake nearby that we can go out and kayak together.
 Whatever you decide to do make sure it is something your teenage son would want to do or it might be a wasted trip.

 When on the trip make sure and focus on being present with each other.
 Have fun and enjoy the moment.
 Make memories and perhaps take a few pictures.
 My son still talks about the time just me and him went to an amusement park.
 I think it made him feel for one day that he was an only child and appreciate everything I do for him.

 The word guidelines sound a little stiff.
 Maybe setting limits is a better word.
 The idea is to sit down and discuss these limits with your teenage son before they push those limits.
 Be proactive and not reactive.

 Staying up late – Maybe your teenage son likes to stay up late.
 But on school days he has trouble getting up in the morning.
 By establishing the limit that they must go to bed by 10:30 pm at night you don’t have to constantly argue about when they should go to bed.

 Driving – When they get to the age that they can drive you will want to set limits on where they can go and who can ride with them.
 Establish early that in order for him to drive around friends you must be made aware of where they are going and who they are going with.